harryraturi/LendingClubCaseStudy/README.md

 - Analysis of Loan Status with Public Record Bankruptcies
     - Customers having maximum number of public record bankruptcies are likely to be defaulter more if we compare this with customers having 0 or very less (only 1) public record bankruptcies.
 So for recommendation to bank, they should completely deny the customers with high number of public record bankruptcies to reduce their **financial or business loss**.

-### Recommendation on the basis of BiVariate Analysis
+### Recommendation on the basis of Bivariate Analysis
 - Analysis of Loan Amount Bucket vs Interest Rate Bucket with respect to Loan Status
     - Customers who's borrowing loan more than 16% interest rate whether they are applying loan for amount 5000 or 15000+, their chances to be defaulter high.
 So our recommendation to bank is, they can provide loan upto 15% interest rate to their customers.
 - Analysis of Interest Rate Bucket vs Term with respect to Loan Status